-Finding that secluded spot with no one else around, no sounds, no traffic, no neighbors, and endless beautiful views is an experience like no other.
+Finding that secluded boondocking spot with no one else around, no sounds, no traffic, no neighbors, endless beautiful views and fast mobile internet views is an experience like no other.

-The freedom gained by boondocking or anchoring out in a dispersed location can be addictive.
+The freedom gained by boondocking or anchoring out in a dispersed location with ample internet connectivity can be addictive.
 Many nomads, after a successful stay in a secluded area of the desert or an out of sight cove, find themselves scouting our their next off-grid location soon thereafter.

 Boondocking involves the art of living for short or long stints in your nomadic rig off the grid.
-You supply your own power source, and water - and contain your own waste and refuse.
+You supply your own power, water, and waste storage - and your own mobile internet connection.

 Not all boondocking spots are quiet or secluded; some present other perks, like being low or no cost, having proximity to an area that you desire to explore further, or presenting the opportunity to overnight when no other options are available.